 How to Grow Pawpaw Trees from Cuttings Taken from Seedlings

 Stem cuttings need to be taken from young seedlings if you have a goal of propagating pawpaw.
-Cuttings from seedlings 2 months old and younger have the highest viability.
-In experiments at Kansas State University, only 10% of cuttings from 7-month-old plants were able to root.
-So this is only really a way of expanding one germinated seedling into a small population, which could be useful for establishing a large pawpaw planting.
+Cuttings from seedlings two months old and younger have the highest viability.
+In experiments at Kansas State University, only 10% of cuttings from seven month old plants were able to root.
+So, this is only really a way of expanding one germinated seedling into a small population, which could be useful for establishing a large pawpaw planting.